Zvimarmor/SpotifyDataAnalysis/Final Project/model_explanation.md

 # Spotify Track Popularity Prediction

-This project focuses on predicting the **popularity level** of a song on Spotify using machine learning.
-Instead of regressing exact popularity scores (0–100), we divide popularity into 10 discrete brackets and approach the task as a **multi-class classification problem**.
+This project explores the prediction of **track popularity levels** on Spotify using machine learning methods.
+Rather than regressing a continuous score (0–100), the task is formulated as a **multi-class classification problem** with 10 discrete popularity brackets.

 ---

 ## Problem Setup

-We aim to classify each song into one of 10 popularity buckets:
+We classify each song into one of 10 popularity classes:

 | Class | Popularity Range |
 |-------|------------------|